toreanjoel/langchain-examples/readme.md

 These are all the general dependencies needed for the different examples made testing.
 Install what you need, keep track of the errors where needed.

-`python -m pip install langchain openai python-dotenv huggingface_hub wikipedia``
+`python -m pip install langchain openai python-dotenv huggingface_hub wikipedia google-search-results``